-decisions in later situations.
+"A government frequently chooses a course of action tailored to a particular situation and not intended to control decisions in later situations.
 If the decision to adopt that particular course of action is properly made by that government's authorized decisionmakers, it surely represents an act of official government 'policy' as that term is commonly understood.
 More importantly, where action is directed by those who establish governmental policy, the municipality is equally responsible whether that action is to be taken only once or to be taken repeatedly."
-106 S. Ct., at 1299 (footnote omitted).
+Pembaur v.
+City of Cincinnati, supra, at 1299 (footnote omitted).